tolinwei/tube-vim/README.md

 If you use this repo, please start it on Github, this is a great way of getting feedback!
 The same as opening issues or pull requests.

-Thanks you for enjoying tube-vim!
+Thanks you for using tube-vim, enjoy!

 ## License